Yuri-M-Dias/commonplace/README.md

 - **"Reality is an illusion!
 The universe is a hologram!
 Buy gold, bye!"**, Bill Cipher, Gravity Falls
 - **"Hegel was right when he said that we learn from history that man can never learn anything from history."**, George Bernard Shaw
 - **"Set a timeline for your decision.
 You will not be able to escape hard work anywhere; if you choose to stay, then buckle up."**, N. Chaubé answer to a Academia.Exchange question.
+- **"The weight of seeing through the fear and beyond the monster to simply discover yourself is often too terrible for many people to bear.
+In a world of hard things, it's the hardest there is."**, Jeff Atwood, Coding Horror

 ##Português
 - **"Algo errado não está certo."**, Metaleiro, Jesus Playboy, 2016